airtlab/An-EMG-and-IMU-Dataset-for-the-Italian-Sign-Language-Alphabet/readme.md

 #### Test model

-As this app is part of a gesture recognition project, we added this functionality to test gesture recognition models built in Keras (2.4) with Tensorflow (2.x) as the backend.
+Since this app is part of a gesture recognition project, we added this functionality to test gesture recognition models built in Keras (2.4) with Tensorflow (2.x) as the backend.
 Once "Test model" is clicked, a model file and a weight file to be tested can be selected.
 Uploading them results in an acquisition form where the gesture can be performed and then classified by the model.

 <p align="center">
   <img alt="Model and weight selection form" src="Images/testmodel.png">